MATBckh22/MATB-STUDIOS/README.md

 double *ppi = &pi; //declaration a pointer double variable ppi
 ```

+### Using Pointers

-Here is another example of declaring, initializing and using pointers:
+Here is an example of declaring, initializing and using pointers:

 ```C
 #include <stdio.h>